 How often do I need to renew my Annual Practising Certificate?

 All registered practitioners must renew their Annual Practising Certificate (APC) every year – that’s how long an APC is valid for.
 The renewal period runs for about six weeks.
-This year it started on 19 February and will finish on 31 March 2024.
+This year it started on 14 February and will finish on 31 March 2025.
+However, as the Finance team need a few days to process payments (which is required to issue the APC) we recommend you apply and pay for your APC by 20 March to make sure you receive your APC by 31 March.

 How do I apply for an Annual Practising Certificate (APC)?